Kuama-IT/kuama-control-center/README.md

 HIGH
-We need to know, for each project and client, if we're earning or loosing money on that project How does it woork in real life: some clients (and project) are billed a fixed amount each month, some clients (and project) pay a fixed rate per day
+We need to know, for each project and client, if we're earning or loosing money on that project How does it work in real life: some clients (and project) are billed a fixed amount each month, some clients (and project) pay a fixed rate per day